 Consolidation from one Deputy Director to four (three regional: Northeast, Southeast, West; one for specialized units), reducing reporting lines for a more unified nationwide enforcement program.

-Rescission in March 2025 of delegated authority for the Enforcement Director to issue formal orders of investigation, no
+Rescission in March 2025 of delegated authority for the Enforcement Director to issue formal orders of investigation, now requiring direct Commission authorization to align with priorities.

 Key Dates

-March 2025- SEC rescinded delegation of formal order authority to Enforcement Director.
+- SEC rescinded delegation of formal order authority to Enforcement Director

-April 2025- Nekia Hackworth Jones appointed Deputy Director (Southeast).
+- Nekia Hackworth Jones appointed Deputy Director (Southeast)

-September 2, 2025- Margaret A. Ryan appointed Director of Enforcement.
+- Margaret A. Ryan appointed Director of Enforcement

 Compliance Impact